-To support the growing needs related to ASD within the academy community, this year we are beginning the application process for autism accreditation - this will allow us to audit and reflect on existing good practice and build on this using appropriate expertise in partnership with others.
+To support the growing needs related to ASD within the academy community, this year we are continuing the application process for autism accreditation - this will allow us to audit and reflect on existing good practice and build on this using appropriate expertise in partnership with others.

-The academy is funding two places on the early bird training this academic year run by the national autistic society.
-This will give us an initial three-year license to run the training allowing us to offer increased support for families.
+The academy will deliver early bird training to families following training with the national autistic society this academic year.
+This gives us an initial three-year license to run the training allowing us to offer increased support for families.